Return to Index

 Children who fall off the recommended schedule and those in certain high-risk groups may receive these and other vaccines on a modified schedule.
 Parents and caregivers of children who have missed doses on the recommended schedule should discuss with their child's pediatrician an alternate vaccination schedule.
 There are catch-up schedules for children who miss doses.
 You can find the catch up schedule on the CDC website.

 There is also a vaccination schedule for adults age 19 years and older.
-This can be found at the CDC website.
+This can also be found at the CDC website.

 How Safe Are Vaccines?

-Vaccines are one of the safest and most effective medical interventions every devised.
+Vaccines are one of the safest and most effective medical interventions ever devised.
 Consider measles.
 The risk of a life-threatening reaction to the measles-mumps-rubella (MMR) vaccine is approximately 1-2 per 1,000,000 doses given.
 Conversely, the risk of death from measles itself is 1-3 per 1,000 cases, which means that a child who contracts measles is approximately 500 times more likely to die from the infection than a child who is immunized against it (children receive two MMR vaccines).
 All routinely administered vaccines have a similar mortality rate measured in cases per million.

 The fact that vaccines are rarely life threatening does not, of course, mean they are completely safe.
 Vaccines are associated with a variety of adverse effects ranging from mild discomfort at the injection site to serious neurologic complications.
-The vast majority of unwanted reactions are mild and transient.
+The vast majority of unwanted reactions are mild and temporary.
 These include localized pain, redness and swelling, as well as low-grade fever and rash.
 The benefits of the routine vaccinations far outweigh the risks of these mild, self-limited and unavoidable reactions.

 Nevertheless, serious adverse reactions do rarely take place, and it is essential to monitor these events carefully.
 The National Childhood Vaccine Injury Act of 1986 requires healthcare providers who administer vaccines to maintain permanent immunization records and to report serious adverse reactions to the Vaccine Adverse Event Reporting System (VAERS).
 Consistent reporting by physicians nationwide provides clues to unanticipated adverse reactions from all vaccines, but particularly the newer ones for which there is relatively limited experience.
 In addition, VAERS can monitor the frequency of known reactions, identify possible risk factors for these reactions, and help locate a bad vaccine batch.
 If you are concerned your child may have developed a serious reaction to a recently administered vaccine, contact your child’s pediatrician.
 In addition, you may report your concerns directly to VAERS, where patient-identifying information is kept confidential.